-Teaching Assistants: Interested students should obtain and complete a TA Application at least one semester before they wish to get a position.
-The application will be held in file and will be considered as positions come open.
+Teaching Assistants: Interested students should contact Sonya Locke (5th floor of Carnegie) at least one semester before they wish to get a position.
 For an upper level elective, contact the appropriate faculty member.
 While we try to give as many majors the opportunity to be a TA, we cannot, unfortunately, guarantee everyone an opportunity to be a TA.
 Criteria used for selecting TA’s include academic performance, reliability, technical abilities, critical thinking skills, ability to work semi-independently, interpersonal skills, and motivation.

 Bates Van Driver Certification – Strongly Recommended!